Eleventh Doctor: Audio

 The Eleventh Doctor also appears in a series of audiobooks.
 The Runaway Train by Oli Smith is the first release of these.

 To tie into the 50th anniversary of Doctor Who in 2013, Big Finish and AudioGO produced The Time Machine, an audiobook story starring the Eleventh Doctor and narrated by Jenna Coleman.
 The Eleventh Doctor made his next audio appearance in 2016 for The Churchill Years - starring Ian McNeice narrating in-character as Winston Churchill - and its second series in 2018.
 He also appeared alongside the Tenth Doctor in The Jago and Litefoot Revival in 2017, narrated by Trevor Baxter and Christopher Benjamin.

 In the absence of Matt Smith, voice actor and impressionist Jacob Dudman has voiced the Eleventh Doctor in multiple Big Finish productions, including the ongoing range The Eleventh Doctor Chronicles, which debuted in August 2018.
 In the first volume, Dudman voices the Doctor and serves as narrator; the second volume, released in September 2021, featured Dudman as the Doctor in full-cast dramas with no narrator.
 Dudman also voices the Eleventh Doctor for a cameo appearance opposite the Fifth Doctor in Thin Time and a pair of Short Trips in which the Doctor reunites with Jo Grant and meets his next incarnation, also voiced by Dudman.

 In 2022, The Eleventh Doctor Chronicles underwent a format change for its third volume - Geronimo! - launching a twelve-part story across four volumes, set between the events of The Snowmen and The Bells of Saint John.
 Dudman returned as the Doctor and Safiyya Ingar was cast as the Doctor's new companion, Valarie Lockwood.
-The conclusion of this series in February 2024 also marked Dudman's retirement from the role of the Eleventh Doctor.
+The conclusion of this series in February 2024 also marked Dudman's retirement from the role of the Eleventh Doctor and the hiatus of the Chronicles range.

+Following Dudman's departure, Miles Taylor took over the role of the Doctor and the series was relaunched as The Eleventh Doctor Adventures in 2026, introducing new companion Eleanor Fong (Jasmine Bayes).